astrojuanlu/kedro-brass/README.md

 Rather than contributing to this project, consider forking it and making it your own.
-(See also "status" FAQ item below.)
+(See also "status" FAQ item above.)

 Pull requests might or might not be accepted.